bring an increased chance for severe weather. And for many pet owners, severe weather (and thunderstorms in general) means an anxious pet.

 Desensitization is the practice of gradually eliminating your pet's negative reaction to frightening circumstances or events.
 Talk to your veterinarian about using desensitization to ultimately teach your pet to be calm during storms.
 Your veterinarian will likely suggest obtaining a commercially produced CD of storm sounds, as well as a small strobe light if lightning also frightens your pet and the CD alone proves to be ineffective.
 First, play the CD at normal volume and gauge your pet's reaction.
 If your pet reacts negatively, turn the CD down to a low volume your pet can still hear but is not afraid of.
 While the recording is playing at the low level, engage your pet in an activity during which you give the commands, such as obedience training or performing tricks.
 Give food or other rewards during the activity when your pet accomplishes the assigned task.
 If your pet shows signs of fear, stop and try again the next day, playing the CD at an even lower level.
 Never reward your pet while he is fearful or anxious.

 Schedule daily desensitization sessions that last about 20 minutes.
 Each day, gradually increase the CD volume and involve your pet in an activity with rewards.
 Eventually, your pet should show no fear when the recording is played loudly.
 Next, try playing the recording for a short time while you are absent; gradually increasing the length of your absence while the recording is playing.
 When your pet appears to have completely lost his fear, you can reduce the sessions to one per week.
 You'll likely need to repeat desensitization sessions weekly for the life of your pet.
 During an actual storm, use the same activities and rewards you used during the training sessions.
-Be sure to talk to your veterinarian for additional advice on desensitization.
+Be sure to talk to your veterinarian for additional advice on desensitization or ask for a referral to a certified behavioral specialist for additional help.

 Give appropriate medications

 Your veterinarian may prescribe a medication to help minimize storm-related anxiety and fear.
-A variety of easy-to-give prescription medications, including Clomipramine, Buspirone HCl, Fluoxetine, and Alprazolam can help your dog feel much calmer.
+A variety of prescription medications, including Clomicalm®, Buspirone HCl, Fluoxetine, and Alprazolam can help your dog feel much calmer.

-Non-prescription solutions, including the use of pheromones, can help calm your dog.
+Non-prescription solutions, including the use of pheromones and the Thundershirt™, can help calm your dog.
 Diffusers and sprays that mimic natural, calming pheromones may be particularly effective.
 Herbal drops can also help calm pets.
 These solutions can help pets feel comfortable and reassured, as well as less likely to be destructive.

 You love your pet and you want to ensure his comfort, safety, and security in his home.
 While there is no guarantee that a noise phobia or storm phobia can be totally resolved, in many instances you can effectively manage your pet's fear.
 Treatment effectiveness depends on a number of factors, including the severity of the phobia; how long the pet has had it; whether it is ongoing, seasonal, or unpredictable; and the amount of time you are willing to commit to the behavior modification techniques.
 As always, involve your veterinarian and don't be afraid to ask questions about the requirements of alleviating your pet's fear.